Navigating the Perimenopause Transition

 The benefits of resistance training for perimenopause

-When bone density loss is a concern during perimenopause, load-bearing strength work is often a terrific solution.
+When bone density loss is a concern during perimenopause, load-bearing strength work is a terrific solution.
 Our team will help show you how heavy lifting can be an armor against osteoporosis and reduce the risk of long-term injury.
-Our resistance training programs are designed to improve your joint stability and stimulate bone growth over time.
+It's important to note that stability is not a trainable quality, and there is no such thing as a reduction in stability.
+Instead, what occurs is a reduction in strength—which is why our resistance training programs are designed specifically to rebuild your strength and stimulate bone growth over time.

 Anxiety, Irritability, and Mood Swings